imagentleman/Web-Noire/README.md

 ###Note

-The extension had to be taken down from the Chrome Webstore because due to its nature, it infringed one section of its policies.
+The extension had to be taken down from the Chrome Webstore, because due to its nature, it infringed one section of its policies.
 Specifically this rule:

 _We don't allow products or services that encourage, facilitate, or enable the unauthorized access, download, or streaming of copyrighted content or media_